 No matter what your occupation or your personal interests are, you can do them more effectively--and enjoy them more--if you are in good health.Desmond Flagg

 Never forgetting the past that shaped him, Desmond Flagg applied for a C. Sylvia and Eddie C. Brown Community Health Scholarship to change public health policy in the realm of nutrition.
-A fourth-year Brown Scholar, Flagg earned his BA from Columbia University and his MPH from Hunter College in New York City.
+A sixth-year Brown Scholar, Flagg earned his BA from Columbia University and his MPH from Hunter College in New York City.